-JMeter is a tool which can extend itself beyond your expectations.
-Like for performance testing, it lets you spawn as many numbers of tests as required by creating runtime threads.
-Also, it has a large plugin development community which delivers state-of-the-art JMeter extensions.
+JMeter is a tool that can extend itself beyond your expectations.
+As for performance testing, it lets you spawn as many numbers of tests as required by creating runtime threads.
+Also, it has a large plugin development community that delivers state-of-the-art JMeter extensions.
 These plugins are pretty useful in scaling up its functionality.

-Next, you would concede that no amount of automation or performance testings can decimate the need of real manual testing.
+Next, you would concede that no amount of automation or performance testing can decimate the need for real manual testing.
 So, here is a list of posts related to QA interview questions.
-Each one of them is super useful for QA Engineer.
+Each one of them is super useful for QA engineers.

 JMeter Interview – Read Top Interview Questions.